Frequently Asked Questions

-Leasing their property allows our residents to enjoy all the benefits of home ownership for far greater cost, by eliminating the expenses and obligations associated with buying a piece of land outright.
+Leasing their property allows our residents to enjoy all the benefits of home ownership for far lesser cost, by eliminating the expenses and obligations associated with buying a piece of land outright.

 How much is the lot rent and what does it include?

-Our lot rent is either $330 or $340 depending on which lot you choose, and this includes weekly trash pickup.
+Our lot rent is either $345 or $355 depending on which lot you choose, and this includes weekly trash pickup.
+There is a $35 "early pay" discount available - please ask for details.
 Your land value is determined by the location of the home.
 The rent received is put toward street lighting, underground utilities, community taxes, maintenance of the common areas and roadways and much more.

 What are the community rules?